-- The City of Miami GESE Trust is a Pension Trust fund of the City of Miami. - The members' contribution rate for the fiscal year was 10% of compensation. - The BACKDROP Option became effective on January 1,
+The City of Miami GESE Trust is a Pension Trust fund of the City of Miami.

+Members' contribution rate for the fiscal year was I 0% of compensation.

 Membership 2

-Benefits 3
+Contributions 2

-Benefits 4
+Benefits 3-4

-Optional Allowances 5
+Retirement Payment Options 5

 Death Benefits 6

 Disability 7

-DROP & BACKDROP OPTION 8
+DROP & BACKDROP Option 8

 Miscellaneous 9

 Financial Information 10

-History
+History п

-Summary Plan Description As of September 30, 2014
+City of Miami GESE Summary Plan Description as of September 30, 2016 to participants are prohibited þer